ardatan/graphql-tools/docs/source/resolvers.md

 You don't need to specify resolvers for _every_ type in your schema.
 If you don't specify a resolver, GraphQL.js falls back to a default one, which does the following:

-1. Returns a property from `root` with the relevant field name, or
+1. Returns a property from `obj` with the relevant field name, or
-2. Calls a function on `root` with the relevant field name and passes the query arguments into that function
+2. Calls a function on `obj` with the relevant field name and passes the query arguments into that function

 So, in the example query above, the `name` and `title` fields wouldn't need a resolver if the Post and Author objects retrieved from the backend already had those fields.